Glen Allen-Richmond, Virginia

 More than 3 million Virginians - or 39 percent - are affected by diabetes and prediabetes; and many of these individuals don't yet know it.
 If current trends continue, it is estimated that one in three Americans will have diabetes by the year 2050.

 For this reason the American Diabetes Association's Central Virginia office is committed to educating the public about how to stop diabetes and support those living with the disease.
 We are here to help.

-The Anthem Blue Cross and Blue Shield Foundation has awarded the American Diabetes Association a grant to bring diabetes education to high risk communities in Central Virginia.
-The comprehensive education program with six workshops and then follow up and support throughout the year is designed to increase awareness regarding the seriousness of type 2 diabetes and the disparities and high prevalence of diabetes in high risk communities, while decreasing Body Mass Index (BMI) among the 500 participants.
+The Anthem Blue Cross and Blue Shield Foundation has again awarded the American Diabetes Association a grant to bring diabetes education to high risk communities in Central Virginia.
+The comprehensive education program with six workshops and then follow up and support throughout the year is designed to increase awareness regarding the seriousness of type 2 diabetes and the disparities and high prevalence of diabetes in high risk communities in the Richmond and Tri-Cities areas, while decreasing Body Mass Index (BMI) among the 500 participants.

 We are currently recruiting both participants and workshop facilitators.
 You do not need to have diabetes to participate.
 Contact Bedford Thaxton at 804-225-8038 ext.
 3280 or email@example.com for more information or to register.

 The Live Empowered program increases awareness of diabetes and the importance of early diagnosis and treatment within the African American community.
 Diabetes is one of the most serious health problems this demographic faces today, with 25 percent of African Americans between the ages of 65 and 74 having diabetes.

 For more information, contact Avanti Allen-Benson at 757-424-6662 ext.
 3277 or firstname.lastname@example.org.